wesimon01/RootCommute/README.txt

    isValid property is set to false and the bad command is added to a list that will be printed to the console with a warning message.

-   IMO, using objects is the most logical way to implement a solution to the problem statement.
+   IMO, using objects is the most intuitive way to implement a solution to the problem statement.
    The Trip and Driver classes both inheirit from an abstract base class called "RootCommand".
    Children of RootCommand will all have an IsValid property and must implement an IsValidData() method.
    I considered using an IRootCommand interface here instead but I wanted to have a couple of general